-We all rely on our NHS – that’s why we want to make sure it properly recovers from the pandemic to be fit for the future.
+We all rely on our NHS – that’s why we’re working to ensure it properly recovers from the pandemic to be fit for the future.

 Under the SNP, health funding and NHS staffing are at a record high – and we’ve delivered a number of transformative policies, from free prescriptions to free dental care for young people.

 Here’s how we’re delivering progress on health.